ansonwhc/eng110-infrastructure-as-code/README.md

 ## Configuration management and Orchestration under IaC
 - Configuration management is a way to configure the software and systems on a machine, such as by installing applications, updates, opening up ports, ensuring services are stopped or started.
 Its purpose is to bring consistency in the infrastructure.

-- Orchestration are designed to automate the deployment of the infrasructure.
+- Orchestration is designed to automate the deployment of the infrasructure.
 It arranges and coordinates multiple systems, by specifying when to run which tasks.

 ### Tools
 - Configuration management: Ansible, Chef, Puppet